 Psychotherapy and counselling do work for OCD.
 Systematic reviews provided a large amount of evidence that Cognitive Behavioural Therapy (CBT) is the therapy of choice for OCD.
-CBT has been shown to be effective for many people suffering from OCD.
-In CBT for OCD, the first step is trying to make sense of your OCD and what is maintaining it.
+CBT is effective for many people suffering from OCD.
+In CBT for OCD, the first step is to make sense of your OCD and what is maintaining it.
 This involves exploring the links between your obsessions, feelings and compulsions.

-Research shows that most people experience somewhat odd and often intrusive thoughts, however they do not all go on to develop OCD.
-The difference is that those who go on to develop OCD give meaning and significance to the odd thoughts.
-This gives the odd thoughts power which leads to anxiety and the urge to relieve this anxiety by carrying out a compulsion.
+Research shows that most people experience somewhat odd and often intrusive thoughts.
+However, they do not all go on to develop OCD.
+The difference is that those who develop OCD give meaning and significance to the odd thoughts.
+This gives more power to the odd thoughts, leading to anxiety and the urge to relieve this anxiety by carrying out a compulsion.

 Not only that, seeing the initial odd thought(s) as threatening leads to more of these thoughts in the future.
-Whereas those who do not go onto develop OCD see the odd thought for what it is, just a thought.
-It is not interpreted as threatening, therefore passes more quickly and will pop up less frequently (if at all!) in a person’s mind.
-In CBT for OCD you will be helped to learn to challenge obsessional thoughts and to see them for what they are, just thoughts that do not need to be acted upon.
+Whereas those who do not develop OCD see the odd thought for what it is, just a thought.
+It is not interpreted as threatening; therefore, it passes more quickly and will pop up less frequently (if at all!) in a person’s mind.
+In CBT for OCD, you will learn to challenge obsessional thoughts and see them for what they are, just thoughts that do not need to be acted upon.

-Carrying out a compulsion relieves anxiety in the short term, however, it keeps it going in the long term.
-This is because it is not learnt that by not carrying out the compulsion the fears would not have come true anyway.
-In CBT for OCD you will begin to address this by gradually reducing your compulsions.
-This will likely be scary, however in CBT for OCD you can learn various tools to help you manage the discomfort this brings.
+Carrying out a compulsion relieves anxiety in the short term; however, it keeps it going in the long term.
+This is because it is not learnt that the fears would not have come true by not carrying out the compulsion.
+In CBT for OCD, you will begin to address this by gradually reducing your compulsions.
+This will likely be scary, however in CBT for OCD, you can learn various tools to help you manage the discomfort this brings.

-In therapy it may also be helpful to address underlying factors that are feeding into your OCD, such as low self-esteem, perfectionism as well as striving for control and certainty.
+In therapy, it may also help address underlying factors that are feeding into your OCD, such as low self-esteem, perfectionism, and striving for control and certainty.

 This can depend upon the severity of OCD.
 It is recommended that a minimum of ten sessions are required to see good improvements for people with mild OCD.
-For those with moderate to severe OCD, around twelve to twenty four sessions are usually a sufficient number of sessions required in order to see significant improvement.
+For those with moderate to severe OCD, around twelve to twenty-four sessions are usually a sufficient number of sessions required to see significant improvement.
 When meeting with your OCD therapist, following a thorough psychological assessment, you will be able to get a clearer idea of how many sessions will be needed for treatment.